RexxLA/rexx-repository/ARB/standards/work-in-progress/document/syntax_constructs.md

 one or more blanks to the left of the next token then the '' operator is inferred.
 Otherwise, a'||' operator is inferred, except if the next token is a left parenthesis following an operand (see nnn); in this case no operator is inferred.
-When any of the keywords 'OTHERWISE’, 'THEN', or 'ELSE’ is recognized, a semicolon token is supplied as the following token.
+When any of the keywords 'OTHERWISE', 'THEN', or 'ELSE' is recognized, a semicolon token is supplied as the following token.
 A semicolon token is supplied as the previous token when the 'THEN' keyword is recognized.
 A semicolon token is supplied as the token following a LABEL.